 About Drew Morton

 Drew has been involved in musical performance from a very young age.
-Trained in the classical repertoire, he sang in many London venues including St. James’ Chapel Royal, St. Clement Danes, St. Mary Abbots Kensington, Southwark Cathedral and King’s College London.
+Trained in the classical repertoire, as a young tenor he sang in many London venues including St. James’ Chapel Royal, St. Clement Danes, St. Mary Abbots Kensington, Southwark Cathedral, King’s College London (as President of the King’s College Singers) and many of the London Guild churches.

-Since moving to Wales 34 years ago, he has sung with both Cwmbran Baroque and Llandaff Cathedral Choir, and is frequently engaged as a ‘basso profundo’, especially when a low Bb is required.
+Since moving to Wales 34 years ago, he has sung with both Cwmbran Baroque and Llandaff Cathedral Choir, as well as acting as MD for the Flying Shepherds (now re-formed as Byrdsong) and is frequently engaged in various choral groups as a ‘basso profundo’, especially when a low Bb is required, as well as improving his musical education through Trinity Laban College, Greenwich

 He runs a community choir – Village Voices – whose gutsy performances of modern songs have won many friends.